-Regarding the balancing publications, two evolutions are planned.
-Firstly, as from September 1st 2019, an estimation of the imbalance tariff will be published in real-time on the Elia website, in addition to the current quarter-hourly publication, in order to be in line with the already in place real-time publication of the imbalance volume and NRV (Net Regulating Volume) of the Belgian control area.
-Secondly, by the end of 2019, Elia shall, based on a developed IT tool, communicate individually towards the BRPs the estimated real-time volume allocation for DGOs (Distribution Grid Operators), which is one of the components that ultimately determines the BRP's imbalance.
-The aim of this development is to provide BRPs yet a better view on their individual real-time portfolio balance which should help them in the prompt management of any imbalances.
+Regarding the balancing publications, two evolutions were implemented in 2019.
+Firstly, as from September 1st 2019, an estimation of the imbalance tariff is being published in real-time on the Elia website, in addition to the current quarter-hourly publication, in order to be in line with the already in place real-time publication of the imbalance volume and NRV (Net Regulating Volume) of the Belgian control area.
+Secondly, as from the 1st of January 2020, based on a developed IT tool, Elia communicates within 15 minutes after the respective quarter-hour the aggregated DGO (Distribution Grid Operators) allocation position to each (registered) BRP, which is one of the components that ultimately determines the BRP's imbalance.
+The aim of this development was to provide BRPs yet a better view on their individual real-time portfolio balance which should help them in the prompt management of any imbalances.